cypress-io/circleci-orb/README.md

 ### `install`

-{% note warning %}
-This job is only necessary if you plan to execute the `run` job later.
+⚠️ Warning: this job is only necessary if you plan to execute the `run` job later.
 If you only want to run all tests on a single machine, then you do not need a separate `install` job.
-{% endnote %}

 Sometimes you need to install the project's npm dependencies and build the application _once_ before running tests, especially if you run the tests on multiple machines in parallel.
 For example: